 - Update CRM to include current status and “Next Action Items” for Inside Sales Administration

-Outside Sales Engineer Training (about 20% of your time)
+3. Outside Sales Engineer (about 25% of your time)

 Examples of activities: